HARPSIE'S WEBSITE -

-In the Spring of 1999 our neighbour told us she was moving into sheltered housing and could not take Thomas with her.
+In the Spring a few years later our neighbour told us she was moving into sheltered housing and could not take Thomas with her.
 We decided to try and trap Thomas and tame him if possible so that he could have a proper home.
 It took more than a week (he was very wily!) and during the attempts I noticed that Thomas had an overpowering aroma.

 We soon discovered that Thomas was not remotely feral, on the contrary he was shy, sweet and gentle.
 He was so appreciative of having a proper home - he loved living with us and settled in well.
 However, he rarely came in the lounge, he usually preferred to be in the bedroom.
 I have never seen another cat who was so grateful to be able to sleep on a human bed.

 We kept Thomas in for the first three weeks after we trapped him, partly so he would know this was now home, and partly to ensure he recovered fully from his dental surgery.
 After three weeks, one of the builders who was repairing our roof accidentally left the door open, and Thomas got out.
 Since Thomas had been the local stray for so long (we estimated, based on reports from the neighbours, that Thomas was about 12), we felt it would have been cruel to keep him indoors, so we did allow him out in the day time.
 We live in a safe neighbourhood, and he had already managed 12 years in the area, so clearly he was streetwise.
 He often just sunbathed in our garden, but he did disappear for an hour or two occasionally.